 - (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings to banks.
-The Company has not issued any debentures. - (ix) In our opinion and according to the information and explanations given to us, the term loans have been applied by the Company during the year for the purposes for which they were raised.
-The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments). - (x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to the information and explanations given to us, the Company has paid/provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Companies Act, 2013. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the CARO 2016 is not applicable. - (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 188 and 177 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause (xiv) of CARO 2016 is not applicable to the Company. - (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non cash transactions with its directors or persons connected with him and hence previsions of section 192 of the Companies Act, 2013 are not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+The Company has not issued any debentures. - (ix) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans during the year and hence reporting under clause 3(ix) of the Order is not applicable. - (x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to the information and explanations given to us, the Company has paid / provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Companies Act, 2013. - (xii) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable.

+- (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) During the year the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause 3(xiv) of the Order is not applicable to the Company. - (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or directors of its subsidiary company or persons connected with them and hence provisions of section 192 of the Companies Act, 2013 are not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

-For Deloitte Haskins and Sells LLP Chartered Accountants (Firm's Registration No.117366W/W-100018)
+For Deloitte Haskins & Sells LLP

+Chartered Accountants

+(Firm's Registration No.117366W/W-100018)

-Rupen K. Bhatt (Partner) (Membership No. 046930) (UDIN: 20046930AAAADF3998)
+Place: Mumbai Date: June 29, 2021 Manoj H. Dama (Partner) (Membership No. 107723) (UDIN: 21107723AAAAIZ5584)